hasherezade/paramkit/README.md

 <img src="https://raw.githubusercontent.com/hasherezade/paramkit/master/img/demo_help.png" alt="demo: print help" >

-Paramkit allows you to add custom groups.
+Paramkit allows you to cluster your parameters into custom groups.

 You can use predefined, popular parameter types, or add your custom ones.

 Easily parse and store values, and verify if all required parameters are filled: